Bianca de Vera: Personal life

+De Vera had a pet corgi, Peach, who died in 2025.

 Career

-At the age of nine, De Vera competed in ABS-CBN's Junior MasterChef Pinoy Edition in 2011, finishing as one of the season's finalists.
-She reemerged in the public eye in 2020 after joining TikTok, where she gained attention for her videos documenting her daily life.
+De Vera began her career in television as a contestant on Junior MasterChef Pinoy Edition in 2011, where she placed ninth.
+Following the competition, De Vera prioritized her education before eventually transitioning into a career in acting.
+She reemerged in the public eye in 2020, after joining TikTok, where she gained attention for her videos documenting her daily life.

-The following year, in 2021, she signed with Rise Artists Studio, the arm management of Star Magic.
+In 2021, she signed with Rise Artists Studio, the arm management of Star Magic.

 In 2022, she marked her return to the entertainment industry by joining the cast of the television series 2 Good 2 Be True.
 In the show, she portrayed Pat, the younger sister of Kathryn Bernardo's character.

-In 2023, De Vera appeared in a supporting role in the iWantTFC digital series Teen Clash, an adaptation of the Wattpad series of the same name.
+In 2023, De Vera appeared in a supporting role in the iWantTFC (now iWant) digital series Teen Clash, an adaptation of the Wattpad series of the same name.
 She portrayed Yannie Seung, the sassy best friend of the main character.
 Later that year, De Vera was part of a historic collaboration between GMA and ABS-CBN in the series Unbreak My Heart.
 She played Gwen Zhang, a wealthy young woman who falls in love with Jerry, portrayed by Will Ashley.
-In 2024, she played a supporting role in the romantic drama film Un/Happy for You.
+In 2024, she played a supporting role as Tin in the romantic drama film Un/Happy for You.

 De Vera gained mainstream attention when she joined Pinoy Big Brother: Celebrity Collab Edition in 2025.
 Representing her hometown, she was dubbed "Ang Sassy Unica Hija ng Taguig."
 In the show, she reunited with Unbreak My Heart co-star, Ashley.